core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ~~~~~~~~~~~
 {: #fig-group-relation title="Relations Among Different Group Types" artwork-align="center"}

 {{fig-group-relation-example}} provides a deployment example of the relations between the different types of groups.
 It shows six CoAP servers (Srv1-Srv6) and their respective resources hosted (/resX).
 There are three application groups (1, 2, 3) and two security groups (1, 2).
 Security Group 1 is used by both Application Group 1 and 2.
 Three clients (Cli1, Cli2, Cli3) are configured with security material for Security Group 1.
 Two clients (Cli2, Cli4) are  configured with security material for Security Group 2.
-All the shown application groups use the same CoAP group (not shown in the figure), i.e. one specific multicast IP address and UDP port on which all the shown resources are hosted for each server.
+All the shown application groups use the same CoAP group (not shown in the figure), i.e., one specific multicast IP address and UDP port on which all the shown resources are hosted for each server.

 ~~~~~~~~~~~
  ________________________________    _________________________________